jpatel02/discordbot/README.md

 First project with a Discord bot.
+Will provide ".env" file with necessary API token upon request.